 Impairment harmonised standard

-Following the Inclusive Data Taskforce recommendations, we plan to review and update the current harmonised standard.
+This harmonised standard is under development following the Inclusive Data Taskforce recommendations to review and update the harmonised standards every five years.
 This is in line with the GSS Harmonisation Workplan.

-You can find more information about this in the ‘Further information’ section of this page.
+You can find more information about this in the “Further information” section of this page.
 If you would like to be involved with this work, please contact us at Harmonisation@statistics.gov.uk.

 Policy details